Currently, there are two tax offsets for low and middle income earners, which could see you pay less in tax, and you might be eligible for both.

 As mentioned, the great part about these tax offsets is they don’t require you to do any paperwork.

-Meanwhile, if you notice no offset applies to you in the future, it’s not all bad news as the government plans to change the income tax rates applied to taxable incomes, which will see a reduction in personal income tax rates6.
+If you’re not eligible for either of these tax offsets it’s not all bad news, as the government recently changed the income tax rates applied to taxable incomes, which has seen a reduction in personal income tax rates6.

 Are there any other offsets out there I should be aware of?